-Non-VIE subsidiaries

-For six months ended Jun 30,2022
+For the year ended December 31,2022

 Transfer to

-VIEs and their Nor ı-VIE
+VIEs and their Subsidiaries on-VIE

-Subsidiaries subsi diaries

-Parent Consolidated Consc olidated
+Transfer from P Parent Co nsolidated Cor ısolidated

-Transfer from (in thousands)
+' (in thousands)

-Parent \$ \$ - \$ 1,252
+Parent \$ \$ \$ 1,252

-VIEs and their subsidiaries \$ \$ - \$ 897
+VIEs and their subsidiaries \$ \$ \$ 10,493

-Non-VIE subsidiaries \$ \$ 1,291 \$
+Non-VIE subsidiaries \$ \$ 10,793 \$

+For the year ended December 31 2022

-For the v ear ended Decemb er 31,2021
+For the year ended Decei mber 3 31,2021

 Transfer to

-VIEs and their Nor ı-VIE
+VIEs and the ir Non -VIE

-Subsidiaries subsi diaries

-Parent Consolidated Consc Consolidated
+Subsidiaries 5 subsid liaries

-Transfer from (in thousands)
+Transfer from Parent Consolidated i Conso lidated

+(in thousands s)

-Parent \$ \$ - \$
+Parent \$ \$ \$

-VIEs and their subsidiaries \$ \$ - \$ 3,897
+VIEs and their subsidiaries \$ \$ \$ 3,897

-Non-VIE subsidiaries \$ \$ 3,880 \$
+Non-VIE subsidiaries \$ \$ 3,8 80 \$

-For the v ear ended Decemb er 31,2020
+For the year ended December 31,2020

 Transfer to

+(in thousands)

-VIEs and their Nor ı-VIE
+VIEs and

-Subsidiaries subsi diaries
+their Non-V on-VIE

+Su ıbsidiaries sub sidiaries

-Transfer from Parent Consolidated Conso olidated
+Transfer from Parent Co nsolidated Con solidated

-Parent \$ \$ - \$
+Parent \$ \$ \$

-VIEs and their subsidiaries \$ \$ - \$
+VIEs and their subsidiaries \$ \$ \$

-Non-VIE subsidiaries \$ \$ - \$
+Non-VIE subsidiaries \$ \$ \$

-For the s ear ended Decemb on 21 2010

-ror the y Transfer to EI J1,201J

-VIEs and their Nor ı-VIE

-Subsidiaries diaries

-Transfer from Parent Consolidated olidated

-Parent \$ \$ - \$

-VIEs and their subsidiaries \$ \$ - \$

-For the years ended December 31, 2019, 2020 and 2021 and the six months ended June 30, 2022, no dividends or distributions were made to Kaixin by our subsidiaries.
-Under PRC laws and regulations, our PRC subsidiaries and the VIEs are subject to certain restrictions with respect to paying dividends or otherwise transferring any of their net assets to us.
+For the years ended December 31, 2020, 2021 and 2022, no dividends or distributions were made to the Company by our subsidiaries.
+Under PRC laws and regulations, our PRC subsidiaries are subject to certain restrictions with respect to paying dividends or otherwise transferring any of their net assets to us.
 Remittance of dividends by a wholly foreign-owned enterprise out of China is also subject to examination by the banks designated by SAFE.
-The amounts restricted include the paid-up capital and the statutory reserve funds of our PRC subsidiaries and the VIEs, totaling US\$5.5 million, US\$7.6 million, US\$117.1 million, and US\$118.3 million as of December 31, 2019, 2020 and 2021, and June 30, 2022, respectively.
+The amounts restricted include the paid-up capital and the statutory reserve funds of our PRC subsidiaries and historically owned VIEs, totaling US\$7.6 million, US\$117.1 million, US\$121.7 million as of December 31, 2020, 2021 and 2022, respectively.
 Furthermore, cash transfers from our PRC subsidiaries to entities outside of China are subject to PRC government control of currency conversion.
-Shortages in the availability of foreign currency may temporarily delay the ability of our PRC subsidiaries and the VIEs to remit sufficient foreign currency to pay dividends or other payments to us, or otherwise satisfy their foreign currency denominated obligations.
+Shortages in the availability of foreign currency may temporarily delay the ability of our PRC subsidiaries to remit sufficient foreign currency to pay dividends or other payments to us, or otherwise satisfy their foreign currency denominated obligations.
 For risks relating to the fund flows of our operations in China, see "Item 3.
-Key Information - D. Risk Factors - Risks Related to Doing Business in China - We may rely on dividends and other distributions on equity paid by our PRC subsidiaries to fund any cash and financing requirements that we may have, and any limitation on the ability of our PRC subsidiaries to make payments to us could have a material and adverse effect on our ability to conduct our business" of our annual report for the fiscal year ended December 31, 2021, as amended, initially filed with the SEC on April 29, 2022.
+Key Information - D. Risk Factors - Risks Related to Doing Business in China - We may rely on dividends and other distributions on equity paid by our PRC subsidiaries to fund any cash and financing requirements that we may have, and any limitation on the ability of our PRC subsidiaries to make payments to us could have a material and adverse effect on our ability to conduct our business." of our annual report for the fiscal year ended December 31, 2022, filed with the SEC on May 16, 2023.
 Additionally, the PRC government imposes controls on the convertibility of Renminbi into foreign currencies and, in certain cases, the remittance of currency out of China.
 If the foreign exchange control system prevents us from obtaining sufficient foreign currencies to satisfy our foreign currency demands, we may not be able to pay dividends in foreign currencies to our shareholders.
-See "Risk Factors - Risks Related to Doing Business in China - PRC regulation of loans to and direct investment in PRC entities by offshore holding companies and governmental control of currency conversion may cause a delay in or prevent us from using offshore funds to make loans or additional capital contributions to our PRC subsidiaries, which could materially and adversely affect our liquidity and our ability to fund and expand our business" of our annual report for the fiscal year ended December 31, 2021, as amended, initially filed with the SEC on April 29, 2022.
+See "Item 3.
+Key Information - D. Risk Factors -Risks Related to Doing Business in China - PRC regulation of loans to and direct investment in PRC entities by offshore holding companies and governmental control of currency conversion may cause a delay in or prevent us from using offshore funds to make loans or additional capital contributions to our PRC subsidiaries, which could materially and adversely affect our liquidity and our ability to fund and expand our business." of our annual report for the fiscal year ended December 31, 2022, filed with the SEC on May 16, 2023.